 The Academic Advisement Report (AAR) is an online interactive tool for tracking your progress toward graduation.
 The AAR lists the courses required for your major.
 Comparing your transcript to those major requirements, the AAR can show you how close you are to graduating.

 You will need to be a current or recently enrolled student at Boise State to use the AAR for checking your degree progress.
 Some majors do not work with the Academic Advisement Report, like if you are a non-degree seeking or in a transfer program.

-This is how you can run an AAR.
-Log in to my.BoiseState and click on Student Center.
-Under Academics, click on My Academics, next to Academic Requirements, click on “View my advisement report”.
-Your Academic Advisement Report will appear in your browser.
+Instructions can be found here to run an Academic Advisement Report.
 You can also view the AAR as a PDF.
-To print your AAR, click the yellow View as a PDF button at the top of the report to generate a printer-friendly version.
-You can also request that a printer-friendly, PDF version be sent to your BroncoMail account by clicking on the yellow Email Report to Me button.
+To view the report as a PDF and print, click the button at the top of the report to generate a printer-friendly version.
+You can also request that a printer-friendly PDF version be sent to your BroncoMail account by clicking on the button.

 Major requirements will appear as either Not Satisfied or Satisfied.